Rating:

 From here, the list goes on to include a number of other items.

-Next, the minerals here do not appear to be chelated.
+In addition, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Judging by its ingredients alone, Dad’s Dog Food looks to be a below-average kibble.
+Based on its ingredients alone, Dad’s Dog Food looks like a below-average dry product.

 The dashboard displays a dry matter protein reading of 24%, a fat level of 11% and estimated carbohydrates of about 57%.